Updated March 2020

-If a deal seems too good to be true, it almost always is.
-Typically, the ‘buyer’ will tell you that his ‘shipping agent’ will pick up the car, and offers to pay by cheque.
-When the seller responds, he is told that a cheque has already been made out for more than the asking price, for an amount which includes the ‘shipping fee’ and asks the seller to send this ‘fee’ to the ‘shipping agent’ by money transfer or cheque.
-The seller will find that his payment cheque will bounce, while he is out of pocket for the ‘shipping fee’.
+If a deal “seems too good to be true, it almost always is”, the saying goes.
+Typically, the “buyer” will tell you that his “shipping agent” will pick up the car, and offers to pay by cheque.
+When the seller responds, he is told that a cheque has already been made out for more than the asking price, for an amount which includes the “shipping fee”, and asks the seller to send this extra “fee” to the “shipping agent” by money transfer or cheque.
+The seller will find that his payment cheque will bounce, while he is out of pocket for the “shipping fee”.

-Yes, you are entirely right to be suspicious.
-If you have not entered a competition to win something, you cannot possibly have ‘won’ it.
-Beware of ‘free’ holiday promotions that may be offered to you via scratch cards, cold calling or direct mailings.
-You will be told you have won a free holiday, usually a cruise or a holiday in the sun.
-You will have to pay some money upfront to secure your ‘free’ holiday, maybe for a second person to join you and maybe an administration fee.
-You will find that no holiday materialises.
-Some ‘free’ holidays will require you to go to another destination for departure and may require you to pay for accommodation etc.
+Generally, beware of “free” holiday promotions that may be offered to you via scratch cards, cold calling or direct mailings.
+You will be told you have won a “free holiday”, usually a cruise or a holiday.
+You will also be told that you have to pay some money upfront to secure your “free” holiday or for a second person to join you on this holiday and, sometimes, an administration fee.
+Should you decide to make any or all of these payments you will find that the holiday does not materialise.
+Some “free” holidays will require you to go to another destination for departure and may require you to pay for accommodation while there, etc.

 I’ve received a very genuine-looking letter telling me that I’ve won the Spanish lottery.
 Could this be possible?

-Think about the old slogan -if you’re not in, you can’t win i.e. if you haven’t bought ticket for the Spanish lottery, then you haven’t won it.
-Please do not respond-you have won nothing; this is a scam.
+Think about the old slogan “if you’re not in it, you can’t win it” i.e. if you haven’t bought a ticket for the Spanish lottery, then you haven’t won it.
+This is obviously a scam.

 My online boyfriend, whom I haven’t met in real life, is asking me for financial help.
 Should I send money over?